oliverwang101/YelpReviews/README.md

 These are just two of the handful of parameters that we have tuned for the model:

-Number of trees in random forest
+Number of trees in random forest:

 **n_estimators = [int(x) for x in np.linspace(start = 200, stop = 1000, num = 100)]**

-Number of features to consider at every split **max_features = ['auto', 'sqrt']**
+Number of features to consider at every split:

+**max_features = ['auto', 'sqrt']**

 After running a baseline RF-regressor with just the sentiments, we already got a better MSE of 1.03.